Tools4everBV/HelloID-Conn-SA-Full-EntraID-MFA-Reset/README.md

 ## Introduction

 #### Description
-_HelloID-Conn-SA-Full-Entra-ID-MFA-Reset_ is a template designed for use with HelloID Service Automation (SA) Delegated Forms.
+_HelloID-Conn-SA-Full-EntraID-MFA-Reset_ is a template designed for use with HelloID Service Automation (SA) Delegated Forms.
 It can be imported into HelloID and customized according to your requirements.

 By using this delegated form, you can reset all MFA methods of an EntraID user.
 The following options are available:
  1. Search and select the Entra ID user